Close Menu

 Now, onto the main question: What is the opposite of “unbend”?
 Well, it depends on context, but generally, the antonym relates to bending or making something bend again after it’s been straightened.

-See also The Opposite of Crest: A Complete Guide to Understanding and Using Opposites in English Grammar
+See also Understanding the Opposite of Stunned: A Complete Guide

 Primary Opposite: Bend